Curling Web Links and Online Resources

 Curling is generally acknowledged to be one of the fastest-growing international winter sports.
 The WCF currently has 49 Member Associations.

 CYCA is a volunteer society created to provide the infrastructure and means whereby Calgary and area youth are exposed to and are given the chance to learn and participate in the sport of curling.

 The association is totally dedicated to youth curling.
 Besides attracting youth to the sport, the CYCA develops, organizes and implements youth curling activities and programs in the Calgary area.

 To accomplish this requires a co-operative and supportive effort by several key and integral groups such as the various curling associations, the curling clubs, schools, volunteers, coaches, instructors and the CYCA working together with common objectives and approach.

 The Club’s purpose has always remained the same: “to promote good fellowship and sportsmanship through the game of curling in and around the City of Calgary.”
 That is evidenced by the lifelong friendships formed and the camaraderie displayed all the time.

 Women first curled, according to the records, in 1908, playing a four end game that caused quite a stir.
 Not surprising when you think about it: as the custom of the day was for women to be versed in etiquette, handiwork, raising their children, managing their home and entertaining.
 However, these were the women of the new West.
 In 1919 there was meeting in the basement of our City Hall, where the female curlers from different groups amalgamated and formed the Calgary Ladies Curling Club.

-It is hard to imagine that this club is ninety-three years old on January 1st of 2013.
+It is hard to imagine that this club is 100 years old on January 1st of 2020.
 This must be one of the oldest, continuously operating women’s curling clubs in the country.
 It is all due to the legacy handed down from those first organizers and the many Presidents and volunteers that have gone before, the current volunteers and those who are no longer with us.